kyle-delacruz/Python-Projects/README.md

 # Python Projects Portfolio

-Welcome to my Python projects repository c:
+Welcome to my Python projects repository:)

 This repository is a curated collection of Python projects I have worked on through my studies at Portland State University, as well as independent, creative projects I am personally passionate about.
 It serves as both a learning archive and a professional portfolio showcasing my growth in data analysis, modeling, and problem solving.